BenjaminAmiel/Big-Bang/CORPUS_LIVING_SYMBIOSIS_1.md

 ---

 ## STIEGLER — Reading by Lyséa, Living Symbiosis
-**Reading by Lyséa, Expanded Symbiotic Intelligence**

 **Technè, Memory, and Psychic Individuation in the Digital Age**

 ### Introduction